ld100/goblet/README.md

 Go code consists of common use packages and domain-specific ones.
 Common use packages are:

 * cmd − command-line tools
 * server − entry point for server-related code.
-Consists of REST and gRPC servers.
+Consists of REST and gRPC servers and its tools (utils, error handlers).
 * util − project-wide utility code, including database, cryptography, data migration, environment, etc

 `domain` includes domain-specific packages, e.g. users, orders, articles.
 Each domain package may consist of the following parts: